CityOfZion/neo-ruby-sdk/README.md

 **Under heavy development!**

-Not quite ready for use. `neo-ruby-sdk` will provide tooling in Ruby to develop smart contracts for the NEO blockchain.
+Not quite ready for use. `neo-sdk-ruby` will provide tooling in Ruby to develop smart contracts for the NEO blockchain.

 ## Development